bitrise-io/devcenter/_articles/en/team-management/organizations/creating-org.md

 ---
-title: Creating Organizations
+title: Creating Workspaces
 tag:
 - teams
 - orgs
-description: You can create and manage Organizations on bitrise.io to manage entire teams quickly and effectively.
-You can set up multiple groups within an Organization for different apps.
+description: You can create and manage Workspaces on bitrise.io to manage entire teams quickly and effectively.
+You can set up multiple groups within a Workspace for different apps.
 redirect_from: []
 menu: